Flourless Chocolate Cake

 ½ tsp salt

-Preheat your oven to 190 degrees Celsius and boil some water in your kettle.
+Preheat your oven to 180 degrees Celsius (conventional) or 160 degrees Celsius (fan oven) and boil some water in your kettle.

-Break up your chocolate in small pieces and pour 1/4 cup (60ml) of boiling water over the chocolate.
+Break up your chocolate in small pieces and pour 60 ml (1/4 cup) of boiling water over the chocolate.

-Add one cup of fresh espresso.
+Add one shot of fresh espresso (around 30 ml).
 You can also use instant espresso powder (1tsp) or both for extra coffee flavour.

 Give your chocolate mixture a stir every now and then so that the chocolate completely melts and incorporates into the espresso and hot water.

 Separate the eggs in two large bowls.
-Using a hand mixer, beat the egg white until it's very firm.
+Using a hand mixer, beat the egg whites until they are very firm.

 Add your softened butter, sugar, salt, cacao powder and vanilla extract to the egg yolks and cream together with your hand mixer or spatula, whichever you prefer.